ecrespo/mcp-joke-server/README.md

 # mcp-joke-server

 Simple Model Context Protocol (MCP) tools server that exposes joke-related tools.
-It fetches jokes from an external HTTP API and provides them to MCP-compatible clients via the FastMCP framework, supporting stdio, HTTP, and SSE transports.
+It fetches jokes from an external HTTP API and provides them to MCP-compatible clients via the FastMCP framework.
+Multiple transports are supported via a Strategy pattern: stdio (default), HTTP, and SSE.

 ## Overview